Sunshine Meadows offers a remarkable combination of mountain scenery, colorful wildflowers and easy-to-access trails

 I also recommend the somewhat more difficult 18 km (11 mi) trip over Quartz Ridge to Citadel Pass; watch for trout lazily swimming the clear waters of Citadel Lake.
 Most walk the ‘there and back’ trail in a day, but Howard Douglas Lake Campground en route proved to be the perfect overnight stop for my daughter’s first backpacking experience.

-If you would prefer to visit Sunshine Meadows’ more remote backcountry terrain with a guide, private and group excursions are available.
-Trip organizer Gord Stermann notes, “this high alpine environment is so unique and interesting that it’s worth exploring with a knowledgeable guide.”
+If you would prefer to visit Sunshine Meadows’ more remote backcountry terrain with a guide, Hosted Hikes are available.
+One trip organizer notes, “this high alpine environment is so unique and interesting that it’s worth exploring with a knowledgeable guide.”
 As for other worthy hiking areas, here are a few of my many favorites:

 • Near Canmore, Grassi Lakes is a relatively easy walk and testament to the trail building skills of Lawrence Grassi.
 Far more challenging is the rewarding circle route around Mount Yamnuska; for an adrenalin rush, try scree jumping frontside slopes.